Driven Gaussian quantum walks: Dynamics of DGQWs

-By contrast, the coin operation can achieve that if we chose a PDC-type coin, as demonstrated in our motivation and analyzed in Fig. \ref{fig:PDCCoin}.
+By contrast, the coin operation can achieve such a quantumness generation if we chose a PDC-type coin, as demonstrated in our motivation and analyzed in Fig. \ref{fig:PDCCoin}.
 When considering the same PDC process as a coin for all positions, the $4d\times 4d$ matrix of those nonlinear coins reads

 Since each block is diagonal, this coin mixes coin (i.e., polarization) modes at the same position.
 Clearly, $V=\nu\left[\begin{smallmatrix}0&\mathrm{id}\\\mathrm{id}&0\end{smallmatrix}\right]\neq0$ holds true for all nontrivial squeezing values, $0\neq|\nu|^2=\sinh^2\xi$ for $\xi\neq0$.
 By contrast, the linear, BS-type coin reads